Mobile app

 4. Delve into a discussion they like.

-During testing, I noticed that some users were confused when the pre-questions appeared immediately after they completed the school information.
+Some users were confused when the pre-questions appeared immediately after they finish school information.
 One tester even paused and asked what the pre-questions were for.
 This suggests that the transition from the login process to the pre-questions isn’t clear or intuitive enough.
 To address this, I’ve added a brief explanation before the questions begin, helping users understand their purpose and improving the flow.

 In my initial design, demographic information was presented through statements like "60% of participants are from NYU Steinhardt" and "50% of participants are interested in EdTech."
 However, two testers noted that this wording made them feel excluded, as if they were expected to fit into these categories to attend the event.
 This feedback highlighted a misunderstanding of my intent, which was to provide users with a general overview of the attendees’ backgrounds.
 To address this, I revised the format by replacing the text with a pie chart.
 This visual representation allows users to easily interpret the data without feeling limited or excluded by specific categories